© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Skenfrith Castle is a scheduled monument protected by Cadw under reference MM088.
 View the official record →

-Skenfrith Castle is a medieval stronghold located in Monmouthshire, Wales, dating principally to the early thirteenth century.
+Skenfrith Castle is a medieval fortress situated in Monmouth, Wales, built in the early 13th century as part of the Three Castles defensive network protecting the Welsh border.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM088.

 Skenfrith Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Skenfrith Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM088.